khoinguyenvo/portfolio/README.md

 # Porfolio
 Greetings!
 My name is Neil, a data enthusiast.
-Welcome to my Github repository showcasing a compilation of projects reflecting my journey and expertise in the realm of business intelligence and data engineering.
+Welcome to my Github repository showcasing a compilation of major projects reflecting my journey and expertise in the realm of business intelligence and data engineering.
 Within this repositoy, you will find a diversity of projects I have put together throughout my data professional career, from building robust data pipelines, designing databased to crafting insightful business dashboards.
 Wether you're a fellow data enthusiast, a potential employer, or simply curios about the possibilities of data, please feel free to explore and reach out with any questions or opportunities for collaboration. 🙂

 ## I. TICKETING PLATFORM DATA PIPELINES
 ### 1. Background: